escape-kinetics/shift-register/README.md

 bidirectional/universal shift registers through the following modules : -
 a.mux41 (4x1 multiplexer totally 4 units)
-b.dfrl (D flip flop with clock , load and reset signal totally 4 units) 4x1 multiplexer accepts 4 bit input and has 2 select lines S0 and S1 which perform the following behavioural operations
+b.dfrl (D flip flop with clock , load and reset signal totally 4 units) 4x1 multiplexer accepts 4 bit input and has 2 select lines S0 and S1.

-S1 S0 Operation Multiplexer (op)

-0 0 No change I0
-0 1 Compliments input I1
-1 0 Right shift I2
-1 1 Left shift I3

 Load is used to enable the D flip flop and Reset is used to change all the D flip flop outputs back to 0.